Heatblur-Simulations/f-4e-manual/src/cockpit/pilot/dscg_controls.md

 ![SightShutter](../../img/pilot_dscg_sight_shutter.jpg)

-Changes the optical sight light source to prevent damage to the optics from high sunlight.
+The lever (4) changes the optical sight light source to prevent damage to the optics from high sunlight.
 Is used [after landing](../../procedures/landing/checklists.md#after-landing) to prevent damage to the sight when parked.